 I followed him through my campsite and past two more.
 Realising I hadn’t seen this guy or spoken to him.
 He had no clue what I was doing or why and yet he was being so kind.
 He owned a cabin/caravan on the campsite.
 Once there he made me sit down and introduced himself as Lawrence and asked about me.

 Once I was finished with my now scripted story, (having told it so often) I asked about him.
 When I wrote this in my journal I bullet pointed it because I was in no state of mind to write it properly, I felt I needed to reflect on it first.

 Lawrence had turned 70 two days earlier, he was a farmer from inland Victoria.
 For those who don’t know, that would have meant his main farming years were spent throughout the decades of drought which Australia experienced, far from an easy job.
-He grew up in a boarding school and had the opportunity to work in the city but when his dad died in the 70s he went to take over the family farm.
+He grew up in a strictly religious boarding school and had the opportunity to work in the city but when his fat her died in the 70s he went to take over the family farm.
 He told me that he adored his job, because “Without any arrogance, I can say: I feed 2,000 people all year every year.”
 His only regret is that his son, or more accurately his sons wife, doesn’t want to live as a farmer and so the family farm will be sold when he dies.
 He was diagnosed with high-grade non-hodgkin lymphoma a year before.
 During an operation to remove the cancer, the tumour fell down his trachea and he had to have an emergency tracheostomy which in turn collapsed his lung.
 He could now no longer work (I sense this may be why he cooked me breakfast, so he felt like he was feeding someone again), and to make matters worse the tumour had come back and it looked like he was fighting a losing battle.